Lekuruu/snowflake/README.md

 3. Restart nginx: `sudo docker-compose restart web`

 This may be different for your setup of course.
-The important part is that the wns url is set to your vanilla play url, i.e. "play.localhost", or "localhost/play/".
+The important part is that the WNS URL is set to your vanilla play URL, i.e. "play.localhost", or "localhost/play/".

-### Configuring dash
+### Configuring Dash

 **This step is not required if you run this project locally!**

-Dash will tell the card-jitsu snow client where the game server is located, and thus needs to have the right configuration as well.
+Dash will tell the Card-Jitsu Snow client where the game server is located, and thus needs to have the right configuration as well.

 1. Open the `settings.py` file inside the `dash` folder